contactandyc/another-c-library/website/ebook/3-buffer/index.md

 }
 ```

 In C, you must keep track of the pointer to memory that you allocate through malloc so that it can be freed later using free.
 We will develop objects which will keep track of allocation for us.
-These objects will follow a common pattern, which reduces the chance that end users will make a mistake in this regard.
+These objects will follow a common pattern which reduces the chance that end users will make a mistake in this regard.

 The buffer maintains a single contiguous block of memory that may change as you add more data to it (if the current block of memory is too small, for example).
-Clearing the buffer doesn't free memory.
-It only resets the length counter to 0 and sets the zero terminator to the 0th byte.
+Clearing the buffer doesn't free memory, it only resets the length counter to 0 and sets the zero terminator to the 0th byte.
 ```c
 void buffer_clear(buffer_t *h) {
   h->length = 0;